LuizaKlafke/frontend-third-project-css/README.md

 ## Objective

-The object of this project is to practice intermediary HTML and CSS knowlegde through the fictional web page named "TecBlog - Seu Blog de Tecnologia".
+The object of this project is to practice intermediary HTML and CSS skills through the fictional web page named "TecBlog - Seu Blog de Tecnologia".

 # Run project